Determining Liability in a Hot Air Balloon Accident

 If there are threats to national security or potentially a motive driven by domestic terrorism, the FBI might also involve itself in the FTSB investigation, as that falls under their jurisdiction.

 Local authorities, such as firefighters and law enforcement officials, might also be called to the scene after a hot air balloon accident and might even partake in any subsequent investigation that could follow.

 Hot air balloon accidents are rare, but with the growing popularity of this recreational activity, accidents are still very much a real possibility.
 If you or a loved one has been affected negatively by a hot air balloon accident, consider contacting a law firm skilled in helping people who have experienced airplane accidents.

-A firm like Cochran, Kroll, & Associates, P.C. has years of experience helping airplane accident victims, and we will evaluate your case for free.
-Call our law firm at 1-866-MICH-LAW (1-866-642-4529) for a no obligation case evaluation.
+A firm like Cochran, Kroll, & Associates, P.C. has years of experience helping airplane accident victims, and we give free consultations.
+Call our law firm to establish a good attorney client relationship at 1-866-MICH-LAW (1-866-308-6261) for a no obligation case evaluation.